-- (c) against the sentence passed on his conviction, unless the sentence is one fixed by law. - (2) The Attorney-General may appeal to the Court - (a) against an order arresting judgment; - (b) by leave of the Court or upon the certificate of the judge of the court of trial that it is a fit case for appeal, against an acquittal on a question of law; - (ba) by leave of the Court, against a stay of proceedings; or - (c) against the sentence; - (d) by leave of the Court or the trial judge, against an order quashing an indictment; or - (e) by leave of the Court or the trial judge, against an order upholding a demurrer. - (3) For the purposes of subsection (2)(c), sentence, in relation to - (a) a person convicted on indictment, includes - (i) - (ii) a probation order under the Sentencing Act 1997; or
+- (c) against the sentence passed on his conviction, unless the sentence is one fixed by law. - (2) The Attorney-General may appeal to the Court - (a) against an order arresting judgment; - (b) by leave of the Court or upon the certificate of the judge of the court of trial that it is a fit case for appeal, against an acquittal on a question of law; - (ba) by leave of the Court, against a stay of proceedings; or - (bb) in respect of an indictment tried by a single judge in accordance with an order under section 361AA - (i) against a decision of a question of law or a question of fact; or - (ii) against a verdict, on the ground that it is unreasonable or cannot be supported having regard to the evidence; or - (c) against the sentence; - (d) by leave of the Court or the trial judge, against an order quashing an indictment; or - (e) by leave of the Court or the trial judge, against an order upholding a demurrer.

-(b) a person convicted under the provisions of section 331C includes a probation order under the Sentencing Act 1997.
+- (3) For the purposes of subsection (2)(c), sentence, in relation to - (a) a person convicted on indictment, includes an order under the Sentencing Act 1997; or - (b) a person convicted under the provisions of section 331C, includes an order under the Sentencing Act 1997.